-3.45.
+- 3.45.
 The design of fuel pools and fuel transfer channels should include provisions for shielding and easy decontamination, particularly if this is necessary for inspection or maintenance of fuel transfer equipment.
-Design of filtering and cleaning systems should take into account the need to ensure that occupational doses are optimized during maintenance.

-3.46.
-The relevant recommendations of SSG-63 [32] and SSG-15 (Rev. 1) [49] on radiation protection aspects in the design and handling of nuclear fuel storage should be taken into account.
+Design of filtering and cleaning systems should take into account the need to ensure that occupational doses are optimized during maintenance. - 3.46.
+The relevant recommendations of SSG-63 [32] and IAEA Safety Standards Series No. SSG-15 (Rev. 1), Storage of Spent Nuclear Fuel [50] on radiation protection aspects in the design and handling of nuclear fuel storage should be taken into account.